ist-dresden/composum-launch/Docker-Multiarchitecture.md

 and possibly creating multi architecture images per script.
 The architecture is added as an suffix to the version.

+## Creating multiarchitecture images

+In docker/bin/ there is a makemultiarch.sh that combines the images for both supported architectures into one multiarchitecture manifest. makeallmultiarch.sh combines all published images.

+If it's a snapshot, repeat this with develop as additional argument (= tag);
+if it's a release, repeat this with latest as additional argument.

 ## Checking whether it's right

 `docker image inspect` shows the architecture of an image.